 All nurses who perform hysteroscopy must have access to ongoing professional development including supervision following the completion of their training.
-The nurse hysteroscopist will be assessed as part of a PDRP or an employer's credentialing programme and as part of the councils recertification audit.
-Registered nurses must demonstrate and document how they meet the additional competencies for expanded practice when they apply for their APC.
+The hysteroscopist will be assessed as part of a PDRP or an employer's credentialing programme and as part of the council's recertification audit.
+Registered nurses must demonstrate and document how they meet the additional competencies for expanded practice when they apply for their Annual Practising Certificate.